 Our spatial predictive maps helped managers identify and clean up debris-prone areas and to determine how frequently clean ups should occur.
 The GRNMS managers have also expanded outreach programs to educate the public and sanctuary users about the importance of reducing the amount of marine debris reaching these sensitive ocean habitats.

 The GRNMS staff and volunteers continue to a perform the marine debris survey each year to track accumulation rates.
 This information is being used to further refine models and cleanup timelines.

-Related Region of Study: Georgia
+Related Regions of Study: Atlantic Ocean, Georgia

 Science for Coastal Ecosystem Management